·

 Step 3: When the soup is boiling, add the lentils, bulgur and rice.
 Cook until the grains are soft.

-Step 4: In a separate pan, melt the butter/margarine and add the mint, pul biber, tomato puree and paprika puree.
+Step 4: In a separate pan, melt the butter/margarine and add the dried mint*, pul biber*, tomato paste* and pepper paste*.
 Everything should roast nicely.
 Add 1 liter of water and stir until smooth.

 Step 5: Now pour the mixture from the small pan into the soup and bring everything to boil.
 You can briefly puree the ezogelin soup once.
 However, it is important that the grain remains in the soup.
 You can also leave the blender out completely.